Sollaxe/sensorehab-data-frames/README.md

-# imu-gesture-recognition-notebook
+# SensoRehab data frames notebook
-Upper extremity gesture amplitude recognition using wearable IMU sensors data
+Before using you should install python and jupyter notebook